singmann/afex/README.md

 Fitting this model produces a critical convergence warning, that the fit is singular.
-This warning usually indicates that the data does not provide enough information for the request random effects parameters.
-When seeing this warning it is usually indicated to reduce the random-effects structure.
+This warning usually indicates that the data does not provide enough information for the request random effect parameters.
+In a real analysis it would therefore be a good idea to iteratively reduce the random effect structure until the warning disappears.
+A good first step would be to remove the correlations among random effect terms as shown below.

 This warning is also shown if we simply print the model object, but not if we call the `nice()` method.